-In the second trial, subjects with impetigo were randomized to receive either Bactroban Ointment 3 times daily or 30 to 40 mg/kg oral erythromycin ethylsuccinate per day (this was an unblinded trial) for 8 days.
+In the second trial, subjects with impetigo were randomized to receive either Bactroban Ointment 3 times daily or 30 to 40 mg per kg oral erythromycin ethylsuccinate per day (this was an unblinded trial) for 8 days.
 There was a follow‑up visit 1 week after treatment ended.
 Clinical efficacy rates at the follow-up visit in the evaluable populations (adults and pediatric subjects included) were 93% for Bactroban Ointment (n = 29) and 78.5% for erythromycin (n = 28).
 Pathogen eradication rates in the evaluable populations were 100% for both test groups.
-There were no side effects reported in the group receiving Bactroban Ointment.

 There were 91 pediatric subjects aged 2 months to 15 years in the first trial described above.
 Clinical efficacy rates at end of therapy in the evaluable populations were 78% for Bactroban Ointment (n = 42) and 36% for vehicle placebo (n = 49).
 In the second trial described above, all subjects were pediatric except 2 adults in the group receiving Bactroban Ointment.
 The age range of the pediatric subjects was 7 months to 13 years.
 The clinical efficacy rate for Bactroban Ointment (n = 27) was 96%, and for erythromycin it was unchanged (78.5%).